dimitri-yatsenko/Database-Systems-for-Data-Science/Questions-Block1.md

 1. Define data *consistency* in the context of data systems with distributed access.
 It is the "C" in the CAP theorem.
 1. Describe an example of a data management process that does not support data consistency.
 1. What is a *database server*?
+1. Describe three distinct ways to interact with a relational database.
+1. What are typical responsibilities of a *database administrator*?